sproshchaev/2022-05-otus-spring-sproshchaev/spring-07-books/README.md

 "cg" - Create a new genre of books in the library (Crud) "gibg" - Getting a genre id (cRud)
-"ggbi" - Getting information about the author from the library by id (cRud) "ug" - Updating information about the genre (crUd) "dg" - Deleting genre data from the library (cruD)
+"ggbi" - Getting information about the author from the library by id (cRud) "gag" - Getting a list of all genres from the library (cRud) "ug" - Updating information about the genre (crUd) "dg" - Deleting genre data from the library (cruD)
 #### CRUD for Authors
-"ca" - Create a new Author of books in the library (Crud) "giba" - Getting an id by author (cRud)
++ "ca" - Create a new Author of books in the library (Crud)
++ "giba" - Getting an id by author (cRud)
-"gabi" - Getting information about the author from the library by id (cRud) "gaa" - Getting a list of all authors from the library (cRud) "gag" - Getting a list of all genres from the library (cRud) "ua" - Updating information about the author (crUd) "da" - Deleting author data from the library (cruD)
++ "gabi" - Getting information about the author from the library by id (cRud)
++ "gaa" - Getting a list of all authors from the library (cRud)
++ "ua" - Updating information about the author (crUd)
++ "dabi" - Deleting author by id from the library (cruD)
 #### CRUD for Books
 "cb" - Add information about a new book, author, genre to the library (Crud) "gbbi" - Get book data by its id (cRud)